gabrielmulligan/Test1/README.md

 ## secondstring.py contains the solution to Problem 6
 This solution first gets the user to input a set of words, then splits them into seperate words (using a space as the delimiter to know when one word ends and another begins).
 It then uses the "[::2]" from the split string function to output every second word.
 This was derived from an online post in stackoverflow.com as I genuinely attempted but couldn't figure out the solution.

-### secondstring_old.py
+#### secondstring_old.py
-contains my attempt to work out how to output every second word before I located a solution on stackoverflow.
+this contains my attempt to work out how to output every second word before I located a solution on stackoverflow.

 ## squareroot.py contains the solution to Problem 7
 This solution asks the user to input a number, then imports the math module so that the "sqrt" function can be used to calculate the square root.